Travel Medicine First Aid - TMFA

 There is a pass/fail criteria, evaluation will be from a written test, practical patient simulations, and hands on activities.
 Instructors will give both individual and group feedback as needed throughout the course.
 100% attendance is mandatory.
 WMA International is committed to making reasonable accommodation for any student with special needs.

 The Travel Medicine First Aid course is completed in two days or 16 hours of instructional and practice time.
-Upon successful completion, students will receive a Travel Medicine First Aid Certification and CPP Level A (BCLS for Adults).
+Upon successful completion, students will receive a Travel Medicine First Aid Certification and CPR Level A (BCLS for Adults).

 Certification by Wilderness Medical Associates International is recognized across the globe in a variety of professional settings.
 Accreditation in Canada has been obtained by the Federal Government under their Human Resources and Skills Development act under the Ministry of Labour, and through several provincial Worker’s Compensation Boards.
 Wilderness Medical Associates International is the only Canadian consultant to the Wilderness Medical Society in the USA.
 Widely recognized across the country, and around the world, this is the highest caliber of course on the market.